tewarid/tewarid.github.io/_posts/2019/2019-02-15-mqtt-in-node-red-with-docker.md

 ## Publish

 The first flow will be used to publish MQTT messages to the broker.
 Start with a new flow and add an inject node and an MQTT out node.
 Configure Payload in inject node to timestamp, to start after `1` second, and to repeat every `10` seconds.
 Configure MQTT out node next.
 Add new MQTT broker.
-Use IP address of your machine, but `localhost` or `127.0.0.1` should also do the trick.
+Assuming MQTT broker is installed on your machine, set Server to `localhost` or `127.0.0.1`.
 Set Port to `1883`.
-Finalize MQTT broker configuration.
-Specify Topic in MQTT out node as `nodered/test`, and QoS as `2`.
+Specify TLS and security settings if needed and finalize MQTT broker configuration.
+Specify Topic in MQTT out node as `nodered/test` and QoS as `2`.
 Finalize node creation.
 Link inject node to MQTT out node.

 ## Subscribe